i-RIC/gui_user_manual/source/06/09_georef.rst

 .. _sec_file_georef:

-Georeferenced file (\*.jgw, etc.)
+World file (\*.jgw, etc.)
 ==================================

-A georeferenced file (world file) gives coordinate data to an image to overlap an image with a grid.
-The following is an example of a georeferenced file.
+World file gives coordinate data to an image to overlap an image with a grid.
+The following is an example of a world file.
 Words in parentheses ( ) are remarks and are not included in the actual file.

 .. code-block:: text
    :name: georef_example
-   :caption: Example of georeferenced file
+   :caption: Example of world file

    2.5 (a: increment of x-coordinate per pixel)
    0.0 (b: rotation condition)